paulinaeb/paulinaeb/README.md

  &nbsp;💬 Ask me about databases, data structures or any logic for specific tasks\
  &nbsp;
  &nbsp; Just facts: \
- &nbsp;💻 I'm self-taught on most of the technologies I work with \
+ &nbsp; No big talents, only passionately tech enthusiast &nbsp;💻 I'm self-taught on most of the technologies I work with \
  &nbsp;⚡ I'm always learning something new